iampsr8/Forkify/README.md

 # Forkify

 Search for over 1 Million detailed recipes, bookmark them, add to favorites, create recipes of your own and add them and many more, powered by the Forkify API.
+Not yet complete

 ## Installation